-The first phase of a CBPR or PRP Certification is to ensure that the scope of the assessment is properly identified.
-It is important that all systems are identified that may create, receive, maintain, or transmit personal information.
+The first phase of a CBPR or PRP Certification is to ensure the scope of the assessment is properly identified.
+It is important all systems are identified that may create, receive, maintain, or transmit personal information.
 Applicant organizations have the option to include or exclude certain applications, systems, or services from within the scope of the assessment; however, the applicant organization can only claim those applications, systems, or services within scope to be certified as applicable.
-Scoping is one of the most important steps in the certification process and one that needs to be done properly.
+Scoping is one of the most important steps in the certification process and one needing to to be performed properly.
 The success of the certification process depends directly on scoping the assessment correctly.
 In addition, any conflict of interests will be reviewed and identified during the scoping phases and handled according to Section 2 Conflicts of Interest Policy.